Daudre-Vignier-Charles/Daudre-Vignier-Charles/README.md

 ## About

-I’m an IT Infrastructure Engineer, performing audits, administration, and engineering across various areas of IT infrastructure.
+I’m an IT Infrastructure Engineer, performing audits, administration, and engineering across various fields of IT infrastructure.

 My personal servers run Unix-like systems (BSD, Linux, Solaris), and I use Debian as my desktop OS.
 I develop in C, C#, Lua, and Python 3 for both professional and personal needs.
 I also write shell scripts (I'm a Zsh enthusiast) and am a fan of Vim and Git.